Aaqil-25/ros_ws/README.md

 	The TCP server output will be printed in the terminal, showing the received data from the rosbag_reader node.

+	start the roscore in a new terminal for node communication.

+		roscore

 	Manually run the separate nodes,

 	2.1	Start the TCP server: